 - What is the story with your products?

 - Why is the color story so fantastic?

 - How is the customer supposed to use your product?

 - Why is your fit so amazing compared to the competition?

 - What about the quality that makes the product so great?

 - All of this should be so imprinted in your head that if someone woke you up in the middle of the night you’d make a kick-ass pitch!

 6. Visit the buyers early in the buying period.
-This will increase your chances for an order.
+This will increase your chances of an order.
 If you present late, there is a risk the shop already placed all their orders, and they don’t have any money left to buy from you.

 7. Ask questions and listen!
 If you are the one doing all the talking it can be a bit overwhelming and your presentation will come across as “pitchy”.
 Ask tons of questions about the store, the customers, what are they missing, what are their customers asking for… be genuinely interested and take notes, this info will help you out later on.
 And, the buyer will feel acknowledged, seen, and heard.